Yetenol/antonpusch.de/content/tables.md

 # Dynamically calculate cell text, style

-# Get row, column numbers of relative to the entire table, its body, or the current group
+# Get row, column numbers relative to the entire table, its body, or the current group

 - See source examples: [Table counters - Get row, column numbers of relative to the entire table, its body, or the current group](./table%20counters.md)